Skip to content

 "My career goal is to work in a green energy field, and I want to do my part to inspire young women to become a mechanical engineer or go into another STEM career."

-Stephanie is an alumni of our Faculty (Chemical Engineering) and works in Formula 1 motor racing as Petronas Trackside Fluid Engineer.
+Stephanie is an alumni of our Faculty (Chemical Engineering).

 In profile: discover more of our students' stories